 - Up to date and current immunization records must be provided for students to be enrolled.
 University Place students must present evidence of having all required Immunizations for public school attendance as listed by the Washington State Department of Health and Tacoma Pierce County Health Department per age and grade level.
 Parent verification of disease is no longer acceptable.
 Healthcare provider verification of chickenpox history required.
-For 2014-2015 there are some immunization requirement changes, please check with your Health Care Provider or use the e-mail source below.
+For 2014-2015 there are some immunization requirement changes, please check with your Health Care Provider or use the link below.

 - This list can be found at this link.

-Students who do not have immunizations in compliance with State law WILL BE allowed to TEMPORARILY ATTEND SCHOOL FOR 30 DAYS ON THE CONDITION that YOU PROVIDE US WITH YOUR CHILDS COMPLIANT IMMUNIZATION RECORD within those 30 days.
+Students who do not have immunizations in compliance with State law WILL BE allowed to TEMPORARILY ATTEND SCHOOL FOR 30 DAYS ON THE CONDITION that YOU PROVIDE US WITH YOUR CHILDS COMPLIANT IMMUNIZATION RECORD within that 30 days.
 This must show that your child has received the missing vaccines or a Certificate of Exemption signed by your child’s Health Care Provider or you indicate your Religious Membership whose beliefs do not allow treatment from a health care practitioner.
 If you do not provide this information by the deadline your child will be EXCLUDED FROM SCHOOL.